raleel/mythras-srd/0006_Vehicles.md

 Since the physics of velocity, acceleration, drag and inertia (to name but a few) are complex issues, some simplification is needed and so vehicles are given an abstract speed rating.
 The Speed characteristic should only be used to roughly judge if one vehicle can overtake or catch up with another.

 The speed rating represents a vehicle's nominal operational rate.
 In emergency situations this performance can be increased by one step, at risk of wear or damage to the engines.
 Although the same table is used for all vehicle types, common sense should be applied so that only vehicles of the same class are compared.
-For exampleexample, if a Starship and a sports car both have the same acceleration rate of Rapid, then it should be obvious the spaceship is comparatively faster.
+For example, if a Starship and a sports car both have the same acceleration rate of Rapid, then it should be obvious the spaceship is comparatively faster.

 Increasing a vehicle's Speed beyond its standard value is possible on a successful Drive roll.
 UsuallyUsually, this extra speed is only sustainable for a short period – no more than 1d6 minutes before the vehicle must drop to its standard speed or risk damage to its powerplant.
 A critical Drive roll allows the period of higher speed to be increased to 1d12 minutes.